exercism/rust/exercises/grep/README.md

 For example, running `grep -l -v "hello" file1.txt file2.txt` should print the names of files that do not contain the string "hello".

+### Error handling
+This exercise introduces the usage of `failure` crate, that gives you the means to manage your custom error types.
+To learn more about the crate refer to the [failure documentation](https://boats.gitlab.io/failure/intro.html)

 ### Additional reading

 While this exercise asks you to implement only the most basic functions of `grep`,